 - Prepare your half sheet baking pans by lining them with parchment paper.
 Slip a printed template underneath as a guide, or trace 1½ to 1¾ inch circles about ¾ inch apart on the paper, and then flip it over so the marks are underneath.

 - In a medium bowl, whisk together the almond flour and powdered sugar.
-Set aside.170 grams almond flour, sifted, 300 grams powdered sugar, sifted
+Set aside.170 grams almond flour, 300 grams powdered sugar

 - Into the bowl of a stand mixer fitted with the whisk attachment, add the egg whites.
 Beat on medium speed until foamy.
 Gradually beat in the brown sugar and vanilla extract.
 Scrape down the side of the bowl.
-Increase speed to high and beat egg white mixture until stiff peaks form.180 grams egg whites, room temperature (about 6 large eggs worth), 160 grams brown sugar, light/golden
+Increase speed to high and beat egg white mixture until stiff peaks form.180 grams egg whites, 160 grams brown sugar

 - To the stiff egg white mixture, add half of the almond flour mixture.
 With a spatula, fold it in until well mixed together.
 Add the second half of the almond flour mixture.
 This is the stage called macaronage.
 You want to fold in the remaining almond flour while removing some of the additional volume/air from the macaron batter.